mridulmr/react_e_shop/README.md

 - ~~Add Express Checkout by Paypal~~
 - Code Refactoring and Optimization
 - Get NFT Metadata and Update user's contract address

+## Note

+Please create the environment file and configure things before starting the project.